 - 1. All student grievances must be submitted in writing to the proper college official. - 2.
-The college official will then review the complaint and decide whether or not the complaint merits official action. - 3.
+The college official will then review the complaint and decide whether or not the complaint merits official action - 3.
 If action is taken, the appropriate official will then provide the student with a response to the complaint. - 4.
-If the student feels that the official's decision is unfair, he/she may appeal the decision in writing; appeals must be done within forty-eight hours to the appropriate dean. - 5.
-Memphis students should file complaints with the Program Director at Clark Tower, Suite 200, Memphis, TN 38177, Telephone (901) 888-3343.
-If the complaint is not settled at the institutional level, the student may contact the Tennessee Higher Education Commission, Nashville, TN 37243-0830, Telephone (615) 741-5293.
+If the student feels that the official's decision is unfair, he/she may appeal the decision in writing; appeals must be done within 48 hours to the appropriate dean.